THE LETTER OF ST. PAUL TO THE EPHESIANS

 Walk as Children of Light

-8 For you were heretofore darkness, but now light in the Lord.
+8 For ye were sometimes darkness, but now are ye light in the Lord:

-9 For the fruit of the light is in all goodness, and justice, and truth;
+9 (for the fruit of the Spirit is in all goodness and righteousness and truth;)

-20 Giving thanks always for all things, in the name of our Lord Jesus Christ, to God the Father:
+20 giving thanks always for all things unto God and the Father in the name of our Lord Jesus Christ;

-21 Being subject one to another, in the fear of Christ.
+21 submitting yourselves one to another in the fear of God.

 Wives and Husbands